mean we have to write at leastSIX

 both date and number clearly marked will not be counted!

-AND print whatever you write on your computer!)
+AND PRINT whatever you write on your computer or

-your folder, make a little chart like this:
+you are counting for the week, make a little chart like

 Date 10/28 10/30 11/03 11/04